-In the 2004 documentary Super Size Me, Morgan Spurlock decided to eat a steady diet of fast food for 30 days to see how it would affect his health.
+In the 2004 documentary Super Size Me, a filmmaker decided to eat a steady diet of fast food for 30 days to see how it would affect his health.
 Although he and his doctors expected some changes, they were shocked by how quickly his skin turned sallow, his cholesterol levels and blood pressure skyrocketed and his weight shot up 27 pounds.
 Worse, his mood changed from one of vibrancy to depression.

 Ojas is the physical equivalent of both bliss and immunity.
 It is what causes the eyes to sparkle, the skin to look radiant and the immunity to be strong.
 And it's directly related to digestion.

 "Ojas is the finest and most refined product of digestion and metabolism," explains Mark Toomey, Ph.D., the director of Maharishi Ayurveda programs and health practitioner at The Raj Maharishi Ayurveda Health Center and Spa.
 "It's very much related to how we digest and metabolize not just our food, but our very thoughts."

 There is a lot written about ojas in the ayurvedic texts.
 Ojas is said to be slightly yellow in color, to reside in the heart and to also continually circulate throughout the body.
 It is cool, soft, sweet, stable, viscous, clear, and pure, and when lively in the body, these qualities can be felt in the pulse during an ayurvedic consultation.

 "Ojas is also much related to strong Kapha dosha, called bal kapha," says Dr. Toomey.
 "A person with good ojas has a solid build, enthusiasm, strength, knowledge and wisdom."